tom8941/MISP-IOC-Validator/README.md

 **Check the IOC from MISP of the last day and export snort rules to a file**

-The snort rules from MISP which are valid according to the analyser.
+Check the snort rules from MISP which are valid according to the analyser and export rules in a file.
 Please note that it modifies the version and the ID in order to have something locally unique that can be sent to a snort.
 The name of the rule will also have [MISP] as prefix.
 ```
 parameter : -l, --last
 parameter : -z SNORT_EXPORT_PATH, --snort_export_path SNORT_EXPORT_PATH  Valid snort rules export file path